The blow came from somewhere over my left shoulder. I was dodging it and raising my own sword even before my mind was aware of it.

 I try to count their number, maybe three?
 I don’t like the odds, but then again I never do.
 I pick up a second sword from a dead hand, the odds suck just a tiny bit less.

-I get as close to the bend as silent as possible, they already know I where I have to pass, my only advantage is not letting them know when.
+I get as close to the bend as silent as possible, they already know I have to pass by them, my only advantage is not letting them know when.

 I hold my breath and get as close to the dark wall as I can, getting ready to play the waiting game.
 It doesn’t take long.
 You can always count on their courage beating their brains.

 They enter the cave single file, swords ready.
 One, two, three… four?
 Damn, my odds suck again.
 Time to play hardball.
 I quietly lower the sword and take my battle-axe, not much space to use it as freely as I’d like in here, but at least I feel a little better feeling its weight in my hand.

 They go right past me, their eyes still not used to the darkness.
 I try to stay as quiet as the stones, if they go further in I may have a chance to slip out of the cave and be gone before they realize they’ve missed me.

 They stop suddenly, one of them must have heard something.
 I can see them pretending not to notice me, their whole bodies tensing before the charge.

 They turn and run towards me, yelling at the top of their lungs.
 I feel a knot tightening in my stomach as I go into a fighting stance.
 I let them come to me, and let my axe fly.
 Again I hear that hated wet sound as armor, flesh and bones are sliced open.
 Two against one now.